Plain English Breakdown

 SNAP Benefits-Waiver Request

-This act requires the director of the department of family services to request a waiver from USDA to exclude certain food items, called accessory foods, from SNAP benefits.
+This act requires the director of the department of family services to request a waiver from the USDA to exclude certain snack and dessert items from SNAP benefits.

 What This Bill Does

-- Defines 'accessory food' as snack and dessert items, drinks, condiments, spices, salt, sugar, or any item with these ingredients as its main ingredient.
+- Defines 'accessory food' as snacks, desserts, drinks, condiments, spices, salt, sugar, and similar items.

-- Requires the director of family services to ask for a waiver from USDA by July 1, 2026, to exclude accessory foods from SNAP benefits.
+- Requires the director of family services to ask the USDA for permission (a waiver) to stop these accessory foods from being bought with SNAP benefits by July 1, 2026.

 Who It Names or Affects